cjbarnaby/text_descrambler/README.md

 ## Text deScrambler - A jQuery Plugin.

-Check out the demo [here](http://cjbarnaby.com.au/text-descrambler/).
+Check out the interactive demo [here](http://cjbarnaby.com.au/text-descrambler/).

 ___

 ### Description
-**Text DeScrambler** is a jQuery plugin designed to simulate the cliched movie trope of a sequence of characters being descrambled (usually in the context of a hacker realising the password was the bad guy's wife's birthday backwards, or whatever).
+**Text DeScrambler** is a jQuery plugin designed to simulate the cliched movie trope of a sequence of characters being descrambled (usually in the context of a hacker realising the password was the bad guy's wife's birthday backwards _all along_, or whatever).

 ### Usage
 When called on an element with a `text` value, the `scramble` mothod will reveal that value through a process that simulates the 'unscrambling' of each character in the string.